ONSdigital/Blaise_Case_Backup/README.md

 # Blaise_Case_Backup

 Blaise Case Backup is a Windows service for backing up Blaise databases.
-The service works on a timer and preiodically saves a copy of all the databases on a Blaise server park to a local location.
+The service works on a timer and periodically saves a copy of all the databases on a Blaise server park to a local location.
 The backed up data is overwritten each time the service is run.

 # Setup Development Environment

-Clone the git respository to your IDE of choice.
-Visual Studio 2019 is recomended.
+Clone the git repository to your IDE of choice.
+Visual Studio 2019 is recommended.

-Populate the key values in the App.config file accordingly. **Never committ App.config with key values.**
+Populate the key values in the App.config file accordingly. **Never commit App.config with key values.**

 Build the solution to obtain the necessary references.